cca923/ai-chatbot-web/README.md

-# Insight AI - Frontend UI
+# Insight AI - Frontend

 This is the frontend UI for the **Insight AI** search assistant.
 It's built with **Next.js**, **Zustand**, and **shadcn/ui** to create a Perplexity-like experience, featuring real-time streaming, source citation, and a conversational interface.